Motivating Kids to Be Active

 - a better outlook on life

-Healthy, physically active kids also are more likely to be academically motivated, alert, and successful.
-And physical competence builds self-esteem at every age.
+Physically active kids also are more likely to be motivated, focused, and successful in school.
+And mastering physical skills builds confidence at every age.

 What Motivates Kids?